saim29/saim29.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Research Assistant working with the [FoRTE Reasearch Group](https://github.com/FoRTE-Research) group at Virginia Tech.
 I'm working under [Matthew Hicks](http://www.impedimenttoprogress.com/), who works on various projects, broadly associated with systems, security and architecture.
 Before this, I was working with the Systems group at The Lahore University of Management Sciences (LUMS) in Pakistan.
 Apart from that, I'm also a teaching assistant.
 I've taught various courses including Introduction to Programming, Operating Systems and Network Centric Computing.
-I'm current a TA for Professionalism in Computing.
+I'm currently a TA for Professionalism in Computing.

 Research Interests and Projects
 ======